vzachari/IronSmithQSM/README.md

 *see Example_File.csv in IronSmithQSM folder:*

-### If MEDI is required to create QSM images/maps:
+### If MEDI Toolbox is required to create QSM images/maps:

 **Column1** = Subj (nominal subject variable e.g. S0001 or 01 or Xanthar_The_Destroyer)
 **Column2** = MEDI_Yes <-- this is case sensitive